 - Write a summary of your proposal (1 page): This should identify the importance and contribution of your study (i.e., how the study will make a valuable contribution to science).
 Proposals need not be based on theory and can be purely descriptive.

 - Write a summary of your study design (as long as needed): Your design document must detail any randomizations, treatments and collected measures.
-Your survey may only contain 6 survey items.
+Your survey may only contain up to 10 survey items.

 - Write a just justification for your sample size: (e.g., power analysis or simulation-based justification).